gmalim/NBA_analysis/README_AllStars.md

 # Predicting the NBA All-Stars with Machine Learning

-The goal of this analysis is to predict the [NBA All-Stars](https://www.basketball-reference.com/allstar/) for a specific year.
-This is accomplished by applying several machine learning classification algorithms on player performance data and All-Star selection data in other years.
+The goal of this analysis is to predict the [NBA All-Stars](https://www.basketball-reference.com/allstar/) for a specific year by applying machine learning algorithms on player performance data and All-Star selection data from other years.
 The analysis is based on the [Scikit-learn](http://scikit-learn.org) machine learning package for Python.
 NBA data are taken from [basketball-reference.com](https://www.basketball-reference.com).
 Data from 2000-2018 have been saved as csv-files in the [data](data) directory using the scraper functions in [*NBAanalysissetup.py*](NBAanalysissetup.py), data from other years can be obtained by using [*Basketball_Reference_scraper.py*](Basketball_Reference_scraper.py).

 ## Analysis